ibm-cloud-docs/vmwaresolutions/services/fortinetvm_ordering.md

 ### FortiGuard Network Connection

 Select **Public network** or **Private network** for FortiGuard.
 If the target cluster is configured with private-only network interfaces, only the **Private network** option is available.
-This selection determines how FortiGuard will contact the Fortinet license server to activate the license and to download security patches, and it does not impact the workload data plane.
+This selection determines how FortiGuard will contact the Fortinet license server to activate the license and to download security patches, and it doesn't impact the workload data plane.

 If you select **Private network**, specify the following settings:
 * **Proxy IP Address**: The IPv4 address of the proxy server.